The History of the Unity Movement

 Rev. Darlene Strickland came to Unity of Edgewood August, 2010.
 Our church moved once again and became Unity of South Sound in April 2012 at beautiful Knutzen Family Theatre, Dumas Bay, Federal Way.
 Rev. Darlene remained with us until November, 2014.
 We welcomed Rev. Michael Moran as Interim Minister for two months.
 Many guest speakers and some minister candidates presented Sunday services.

-Our minister, Rev. Jeffrey Fowler, began his service at U.S.S. in September, 2015.
-In less than a year, Rev. Jeffrey and the entire congregation "moved" to The Spire at 710 South Anderson St., Tacoma in September, 2016.
+Rev. Jeffrey Fowler began his service at U.S.S. in September 2015.
+In less than a year, Rev. Jeffrey and the entire congregation "moved" to The Spire at 710 South Anderson St., Tacoma in September 2016.
+Rev. Jeffrey served our ministry for almost six years.
+Sunday, June 13th, 2021 was Rev. Jeffrey’s last service at Unity of South Sound.

 Sunday Services, Church Office, meetings, classes, Youth and Family events are all held at The Spire, unless otherwise noted.